trisdauvergne/milestone-project-04/planchest-ms4-readme.md

 Users will then receive a **verification email** with a link to confirm the registration.
 On successful **login** to the site, the user will see a **success message** which will confirm their log in and display their username.

-If the user is logged in as a designer, the navbar will update with a **'Your profile'** button, **'Order history'** and **'Add work'**.
+If the user is logged in as a designer, the navigation bar will update with a **'Your profile'** button, **'Order history'** and **'Add work'**.
 If a user is logged in as a customer, they won't see the **'Add work'** button.
 If a user clicks on **'Designers'** in the navigation bar, it will show a list of all the **designers' names** who are currently on 'Plan Chest' and each name will be a link.
 It will automatically arrange the designers in alphabetical order by last name.
 The names will show in an offset list on a desktop and tablet, but the list will be centred on a screen size smaller than a tablet.

 When a name is clicked, it will take the user to the **designer detail** page, which shows the designer's information including a bio, country and their contact **email address**.
 Beneath the designer's details will be a button for users to go **back to designers** giving them clear navigation around the site.
 All of the **designer's prints** will also be displayed on this page, and each image will also be a link to the the **print's details** page.
 Beneath the images will be the print's title and also a button to **see more** On a desktop and tablet, the text will show on the left and the images on the right.
 On a screen size smaller than a tablet, the images will increase in size and be stacked beneath beneath the text.

 When an image is clicked, it will take the user to that **print's details** page where the user can see a larger image of the print, as well as **add the print to their bag** purchase.
-If a user is logged in as a designer and has uploaded this print themselves, they will be able to **edit the print** or **delete their print** on this page.
+If a user is logged in as a designer and has uploaded this print themselves, they will be able to **edit the print** or **delete the print** on this page.
 If a user is not logged in as the designer who has uploaded that print, they will be able to **adjust the quantity** add it to their bag.
 Underneath the add to bag button, there will be another button to encourage the user to **see more** of that designer's prints or another button directing them **back to all prints** to ease navigation throughout the site.

 When a user adds a print to their bag, the **bag button** will appears in the navigation bar with the number of items in the bag.
 A **success message** will appear confirming that the product was successfully added.
 When the **bag button** is clicked, it takes the user to the **bag page** where the user can see everything that's currently in their bag.

-In the navbar, if the user clicks on the **'Prints'** button, it will take them to a page that shows all prints currently on 'Plan Chest'.
+In the navigation bar, if the user clicks on the **'Prints'** button, it will take them to a page that shows all prints currently on 'Plan Chest'.
 This page will show all prints in order of when they were uploaded, but the user can click to **arrange prints by designer** or **view prints by ascending price**.
+Every image will be a **link to print details** to view a larger image and details.
+There will also be a **see more** button under the print to give the user another way to find out more about this specific design.
 On a desktop and tablet, the prints will display in rows but on a mobile the images will be stacked.

 On the **arrange prints by designer** page, the prints will be organised by the designer's last name.
 The designer name will appear as a link back to the **designer detail page** with the designer's images beneath their name.
 The images will also be a link to the **print details** page with a button to **see more** underneath the print as well to provide the user with multiple ways to find out more.
 On a desktop and tablet, this information will display in rows but with images also displayed in horizontal rows.
 On a mobile, the images will be stacked above each other.